Niranjanbabumv/ClimateControl/README.md

 You now have your own instance of the app running on Bluemix.

-# Privacy notice

-This web application includes code to track deployments to [IBM Bluemix](https://www.bluemix.net/) and other Cloud Foundry platforms.
-The following information is sent to a [Deployment Tracker](https://github.com/cloudant-labs/deployment-tracker) service on each deployment:

 * Application Name (`application_name`)
 * Space ID (`space_id`)